 This, of course, brings us to Kevin Barry’s conspiracy theory, which is that a vaccine for meningitis being tested at the time was the real cause of the pandemic disease (which, he claims, was not influenza, much less the H1N1 strain) that swept through the world and killed tens of millions in less than two years.
-Before Barry really gets going with his conspiracy theory, he trots out several of the usual antivaccine tropes, such as that mortality was decreasing from various vaccine-preventable diseases, thanks to clean water and sanitation.
+Before Barry really gets going with his conspiracy theory, he trots out several of the usual antivaccine tropes, such as the the claim that mortality was decreasing from various vaccine-preventable diseases, thanks to clean water and sanitation.
 Of course, no one, least of all public health officials, downplays the importance of sanitation and clean, potable water in reducing the incidence of a number of diseases.
-For preventing the spread of diseases like cholera, for instance, clean water is essential.
+For preventing the spread of waterborne diseases like cholera, for instance, clean water is essential.
 But many other vaccine-preventable diseases have little to do with sanitation.
 Measles, for instance, is primarily spread through air droplets from the respiration and coughing of infected individuals and is incredibly contagious.
-Only a vaccine can block the spread of measles through a population.
+Only a vaccine can effectively block the spread of measles through a population.

 Spanish Flu: Of course it had to be a vaccine!

-Be that as it may, let’s delve into Barry’s conspiracy theory further, where first he asserts that the disease that killed so many was not the flu or a virus, but bacterial.
+Let’s delve into Barry’s conspiracy theory further, where first he asserts that the disease that killed so many was not the flu or a virus, but bacterial.
 Adding to that, Barry next dives into a vat of burning stupid so intense and deep that we’d better hope that global warming doesn’t cause its levels to rise any more than they already have: